Got a Crazy Dog? 2 Things You Should Do That You Probably Never Thought Of

 Think about it.

 You’re going about your day.
-Fido is lying on the floor, maybe chewing a dog toy or just watching the goings-on.
+Fido is lying on the floor, maybe chewing a dog toy or just watching the world go by.
 Good dog!
 This is EXACTLY what you want him to be doing!
 But you are busy doing other things, so you don’t really notice him.

 An hour later, Fido gets bored.
 He goes and looks for something to do.
 Maybe he tries stealing food off the counter, or barking at the neighbors, or jumping on the kids.
 Now he suddenly has your full and complete attention!

-Any behavior that is rewarded is likely to be repeated.
+Any behavior that gets ewarded is likely to be repeated.
 Don’t wait until Fido is misbehaving to give him attention.
 Instead, make an effort to notice those times when he is “doing nothing:” sitting quietly, chilling out on the floor.
 Reward him with a treat, petting, or a toy.

 Ditch the food bowl